macloo/cs50-notes/week-2-C-functions-and-args.md

 ARRAYS

 `int ages[n];`  - Creates a new array, ages.
 Oh my God, arrays are typed?
-Do you have to make a dictionary to mix types in one array?
+Apparently, yes.
+(Do you have to make a dictionary to mix types in one array?)

+NOTE that `n` MUST have a value.
+In other words, you must tell the array how many items it will hold.
+Otherwise you get an error (segmentation error, core dump).

 ##ARGUMENTS